RCHG/rchg.github.io/_posts/2019-10-10-Notes-on-Vim.md

     your text into system clipboard via Ctrl+C, then in vim editor insert mode, click the mouse middle button (usually the wheel) or press Ctrl+Shift+V to paste.

     These are 4 basic copy & paste conditions related to vim.
-I hope this helps.